All Episodes

 Republicans showered scorn upon Howard Dean when he said in recent weeks the GOP is pretty much a white Christian party, that many of its leaders never made an honest living, that a key Republican is corrupt and should start serving his jail sentence.

-Some Democrats publicly disavowed the remarks, their own party chairman, but most didn't.
+Some Democrats publicly disavow the remarks, their own party chairman, but most didn't.

 Experts on propaganda and political branding declared Republicans the winners of the dust up over Dean's comments, calling Dean's attacks imprecise, poorly targeted, and open to mischaracterization.

-The result is little surprise to George Lackoff, a linguistics and cognitive science professor at Berkeley, who said the Republican message machine has been far, and and by the way, you'll hear Durban using that phrase, by the way, the Republican message machine has been far more effective in Democrats in recent years at framing the opposing party through disciplined message management.
+The result is little surprise to George Lackoff, a linguistics and cognitive science professor at Berkeley, who said the Republican message machine has been far, and by the way, you'll hear Durbin using that phrase, by the way, the Republican message machine has been far more effective than Democrats in recent years at framing the opposing party through disciplined message management.

-The reason for this, Dean Flapp says Lackoff, is that you have Republican media people putting this stuff out, combing through the speeches, t uh taking out a quote, taking them out of context.
+The reason for this Dean flap, says Lakoff, is that you have Republican media people putting this stuff out, combing through the speeches, taking out a quote, taking them out of context.

-Uh i it it it just whether the Dean controversy was fueled by Republicans framing his comments or by the comments themselves, the attention paid to it may have revived a media portrayal of Howard Dean as a loose canon.
+Whether the Dean controversy was fueled by Republicans framing his comments or by the comments themselves, the attention paid to it may have revived a media portrayal of Howard Dean as a loose cannon.

 Howard Dean's not responsible.